Did you know that grass hay should make up for more than three-quarters of a rabbit’s diet?

 3. Alfalfa Rabbit Hay – Premium Choice

 Switching gears for a second, we’ve got a slightly more expensive product from Rabbit Hole, which is formulated for rabbits under seven months old.
-Since it’s made from alfalfa instead of timothy or grass hay, it’s got a higher protein and calcium content, with correspondingly less fiber.
+Since it’s made from alfalfa instead of timothy or grass hay, it’s got a higher protein and calcium content.
 With longer strands, it also helps your bunny practice chewing correctly.

-Extra protein and calcium promote healthy growth in young bunnies, but when they become adults, their dietary needs change to require more fiber.
-As such, this isn’t a product you’ll want to be feeding your pal for their whole life, so we decided it shouldn’t top the list.
+Extra protein and calcium promote healthy growth in young bunnies, but when they become adults, their dietary needs change.
+Alfalfa hay is recommended for rabbits under seven months old only; as such, this isn’t a product you’ll want to be feeding your pal for their whole life, so we decided it shouldn’t top the list.

 4. Oxbow Orchard Grass Hay for Rabbits